 )

-continuous scalar field.
-In the discrete SSM framework, a fundamental perturbation is much
+a continuous scalar field.
+In the discrete SSM framework, a fundamental perturbation is a

 δ